-Following a successful first year of delivery, SCTP is delighted to announce that it will be continuing this academic year to deliver the Apprenticeships Support and Knowledge for Schools (ASK) programme in East Sussex, West Sussex and Brighton & Hove.
-The delivery contract to deliver 252 sessions in 63 schools has been awarded by charity, and SCTP member, CXK, who have been contracted to deliver the programme across the South region.
-The contract with the National Apprenticeship Service and the Department for Education (DfE) will focus on assisting schools with their statutory duty to provide impartial careers advice and guidance to young people by providing them with a package of comprehensive support and information about apprenticeships, traineeships and T levels.
+Following a successful second year of delivery, SCTP is delighted to announce that it will be continuing in the new academic year to deliver the Apprenticeships Support and Knowledge for Schools (ASK) programme in East Sussex, West Sussex and Brighton & Hove.
+The delivery contract has been awarded by charity, and SCTP member, CXK, who have been contracted to deliver the programme across the South region.
+The contract with the Department for Education (DfE) will focus on assisting schools with their statutory duty to provide impartial careers advice and guidance to young people by providing them with a package of comprehensive support and information about apprenticeships, traineeships and T levels.
 It is fully funded by the DfE and is therefore free to access for all schools.
 The reach of the programme has already seen 4,230 schools and colleges, 1.1 million students and 35,000 teachers engaged in finding out more about apprenticeships.
-Last year SCTP engaged with 11,037 pupils, 836 parents, and 189 teachers in 62 Sussex schools.
+In 2019/20 SCTP engaged with 11,037 pupils, 836 parents, and 189 teachers in 62 Sussex schools.

 - Awareness around apprenticeships and employment pathways, such as traineeships and T levels